 While I consider myself a digital scrapbooker, I haven’t scrapped a page in over 4 years.
 I learned how to digital scrapbook about 5 years ago and it seems once I figured out Photoshop the excitement was gone.
 But I still love Photoshop and I love the products.
 Much like non-scrappers have huge stashes of paper and scissors filling up closets, there’s a pretty good stash of digital products filling up our hard drive.
 I’m sharing a few of my favorite ways to use them here.
 Digital products let you have a well put together project in no time, especially quick pages and layouts just waiting for photos.
+Here are some Other Ways to Use Digital Scrapbooking Products:

 My favorite way to use brag books?
 Shipping labels.
 They have the perfect spot for an address–right where the photo should be.
 They take practically no time, and I like to think that I’m cheering up the receiver’s day as well as the postal workers!